kevza/TimeClock/README.md

 	adjust the tc_settings.inf file to reflect the server location and login details.
-	I have built the TimeClock client using monodevelop, it should work fine with visual studio as well althought I havent tested it there.
+	I have built the TimeClock client using monodevelop, it should work fine with visual studio as well although I haven't tested it there.

 3: 	Setup users with user names and passwords from the web interface.